A Comprehensive Guide on Optimizers in Deep Learning

 Q4.
 What is the definition of an optimizer?

-A. An optimizer, in the context of machine learning and optimization algorithms, is a computational technique or algorithm used to adjust the parameters of a model to minimize or maximize a specific objective function.
-It aims to find the optimal set of parameters that result in the best performance, such as minimizing loss in a neural network during training, by iteratively updating parameter values based on gradients or other criteria.
+A. An optimizer in machine learning is an algorithm that adjusts model parameters to minimize or maximize a specific objective function, such as minimizing loss in neural network training, by iteratively updating parameter values based on gradients or other criteria.

 The media shown in this article are not owned by Analytics Vidhya and are used at the Author’s discretion.